awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-external.md

 # External deployment<a name="deployment-type-external"></a>

-The *external* deployment type enables you to use any third\-party deployment controller for full control over the deployment process for an Amazon ECS service\.
+The *external* deployment type allows you to use any third\-party deployment controller for full control over the deployment process for an Amazon ECS service\.
 The details for your service are managed by either the service management API actions \(`CreateService`, `UpdateService`, and `DeleteService`\) or the task set management API actions \(`CreateTaskSet`, `UpdateTaskSet`, `UpdateServicePrimaryTaskSet`, and `DeleteTaskSet`\)\.
-Each API action has a subset of the service definition parameters that it can manage\.
+Each API action manages a subset of the service definition parameters\.

 The `UpdateService` API action updates the desired count and health check grace period parameters for a service\.
 If the launch type, platform version, load balancer details, network configuration, or task definition need to be updated, you must create a new task set\.